alanwflood/Alan-Learns-Algorithms/SortingAlgorithms.md

 Recursions limitations are also by the very size of the stack itself, say if a recusive method needed to called a trillion times, obviosuly the stack wouldn't be happy.
 There is a way around this using Tail Recurrsion, but all the algorithms featured don't use tail recurrsion.
 (Some languages such as Java don't even support tail recursion)

+# Assumption based algorithms

+So far all the previously explained algorithms:

+* Don't make assumptions about the data (String, Ints, etc.)
+* Don't assume that the data is bounded by any properties (IE: not negative, not a float)
+* Are based around comparisons

+ENTER ASSUMPTION BASED ALGORITHMS!